GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/asset-inventory-feed-remediation/README.md

 - adapting the configuration of separate related resources
 - implementing remediation steps that enforce policy compliance by tweaking or reverting the changes.

-A [companion Medium article](https://medium.com/google-cloud/using-cloud-asset-inventory-feeds-for-dynamic-configuration-and-policy-enforcement-c37b6a590c49) has been published for this example, refer to it for more details on the context and the specifics of running the example.
+A [companion Medium article](https://medium.com/google-cloud/using-cloud-asset-inventory-feeds-for-dynamic-configuration-and-policy-enforcement-c37b6a590c49) has been published for this blueprint, refer to it for more details on the context and the specifics of running the blueprint.

-This example shows a simple remediation use case: how to enforce policies on instance tags and revert non-compliant changes in near-real time, thus adding an additional measure of control when using tags for firewall rule scoping.
+This blueprint shows a simple remediation use case: how to enforce policies on instance tags and revert non-compliant changes in near-real time, thus adding an additional measure of control when using tags for firewall rule scoping.
 Changing the [monitored asset](https://cloud.google.com/asset-inventory/docs/supported-asset-types) and the function logic allows simple adaptation to other common use cases:

 - enforcing a centrally defined Cloud Armor policy in backend services
 - creating custom DNS records for instances or forwarding rules

-The example uses a single project for ease of testing, in actual use a few changes are needed to operate at the resource hierarchy level:
+The blueprint uses a single project for ease of testing, in actual use a few changes are needed to operate at the resource hierarchy level:

 - the feed should be set at the folder or organization level
 - the custom role used to assign tag changing permissions should be defined at the organization level
 - the role binding that grants the custom role to the Cloud Function service account should be set at the same level as the feed (folder or organization)

-The resources created in this example are shown in the high level diagram below:
+The resources created in this blueprint are shown in the high level diagram below:

 <img src="diagram.png" width="640px">

-## Running the example
+## Running the blueprint

 Clone this repository or [open it in cloud shell](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fterraform-google-modules%2Fcloud-foundation-fabric&cloudshell_print=cloud-shell-readme.txt&cloudshell_working_dir=blueprints%2Fcloud-operations%2Fasset-inventory-feed-remediation), then go through the following steps to create resources: